Allan Marquand: Career

 After obtaining his Ph.D., he returned to Princeton in 1881 to teach Latin and logic.

-During the 1881–1882 academic year, Marquand built a mechanical logical machine that is still extant; he was inspired by related efforts of William S. Jevons in the UK.
+During the 1881–1882 academic year, Marquand built a mechanical logical machine that is still extant; he was inspired by the "Logical Piano" of William S. Jevons in the UK.
 In 1887, following a suggestion of Peirce's, he outlined a machine to do logic using electric circuits.
 This necessitated his development of Marquand diagrams.
+This machine is preserved at Princeton's Firestone Library.

-McCosh, the President of Princeton, deemed Marquand's relatively mathematical approach to teaching logic "unorthodox and uncalvinistic", an approach he had learned at Peirce's feet.
-Hence in 1883, Marquand was offered a position teaching art history, a position he held until his death and at which he excelled.
+James McCosh, the President of Princeton, deemed Marquand's relatively mathematical approach to teaching logic "unorthodox and uncalvinistic," an approach he had learned at Peirce's feet.
+Hence in 1883, Marquand was offered a position as the first professor of art history, a position he held until his death and at which he excelled.
+Marquand is notable as the founder of Princeton's Department of Art and Archaeology.
 He was elected chairman of the Department of Art and Archaeology in 1905.
 He also served as the first director of the Princeton University Art Museum, a position he held until his 1922 retirement.

+Marquand provided the museum and art history department with books, papers, and art, paying for all other departmental expenses out of his own pocket.
+Forty year after he founded the department, the enrollment in the Art History department at Princeton had grown from an initial few students with one instructor to a full-time faculty of thirteen who had served over eight hundred students.

+Allan is largely seen as the foremost authority on the fifteenth and sixteenth Della Robbia family of sculptors, a passion that developed from a Della Robbia altarpiece donated to the Metropolitan Museum of Art by his father.
+He published an academic study of this specific altarpiece in the American Journal of Archaeology in 1891.
+His first volume of critical writing on the Della Robbia was the inaugural installment of the Princeton Monographs, appearing in 1912.

 Personal life

 On June 18, 1896, he married Eleanor Cross in the Church of the Holy Communion in South Orange, New Jersey.
 Eleanor, a daughter of English born railroad official and banker Richard James Cross and Matilda (née Redmond) Cross, was a niece of Goold H. Redmond and Frances Redmond Livingston.
 Her brothers, John Walter and Eliot Buchanan Cross, were prominent architects.
+Marquand and his family lived in the western section of Princeton, purchasing an estate he renamed "Guernsey Hall" after his family's ancestral home.
 Together, Eleanor and Allan were the parents of four children: